Truart Film Corporation

 Truart Film Corporation was an American film production and distribution company active during the silent era.
 Actors Larry Semon and Elaine Hammerstein starred in a number of the company's productions.
+Truart Film Corporation distributed independent productions on the States' rights market.
+In the 1922-1926 period, M. H. Hoffman was General Advisory Director, and then Vice President of Truart Film Corporation, a New York production and film exchange company.